TomMonks/des_sharing_lit_review/content/01_welcome.md

 3. What proportion of these papers that tackle covid-19 and share their models?
 3. Do these metrics vary by the type of article: journal paper, full conference paper or book chapter?
 4. How have these metrics changed in over the three years of the study?
-5. What proportion of studies make use of a reporting guideline
+5. What proportion of studies make use of a reporting guideline?
+6. What methods, tools, and resources did authors use to share their models and code?
+7. To what extent do the DES health community follow best practice for open science when sharing models?
+8. To what extent can the healthcare DES community improve its sharing of models?